tiliter/product-recognition-api-demo/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache 2.0 license.
 See the [LICENSE](LICENSE) file for details.